Adidas begins marathon turnaround in North America

 Hainer said he was "very optimistic" about the outlook, but noted that Adidas faced tougher comparisons for the second and third quarter due to last year's World Cup.

-Adidas slipped to third place in the United States last year behind Nike and fast-growing Under Armour (UA.N), while Nike advanced in the German firm's home territory of western Europe and in soccer, to take its global market share to 15.9 percent compared to 10.5 for Adidas, according to data firm Euromonitor.
+Adidas slipped to third place in the United States last year behind Nike and fast-growing Under Armour, while Nike advanced in the German firm's home territory of western Europe and in football, to take its global market share to 15.9 percent compared to 10.5 for Adidas, according to data firm Euromonitor.

 Adidas has responded by increasing marketing spending by more than a quarter and putting a new emphasis on the United States, the world's top sportswear market, important not only for sales but also for setting global trends.